eitan2810/automation-api-quickstart/control-m/302- Job and sub folder level deploy/README.md

 | library  | The library is mandatory/needed only in z/os |

-## add specific jobs/sub-folders Cli command example:
+## Adding/updateing specific jobs/sub-folders Cli command example:

 in order to add jobs or sub folder to spacific folder new path element need to be added: